reedes/vim-quotable/README.markdown

 For example, entering the following sentence without this plugin:

   ```
-  "I'm still infected," cautioned O'Reilly.
+  "I'm still infected," cautioned O'Malley.
   ```

 All the quotes are straight.
 But with this plugin, the straight quotes you enter are transformed into the appropriate typographical equivalent:

   ```
-  “I’m still infected,” cautioned O’Reilly.
+  “I’m still infected,” cautioned O’Malley.
   ```

-However, in some cases you will want to retain the straight quote, such as:
+However, in some cases you will want to retain the straight quote, such
+as:

   ```
-  “It snowed 12" overnight,” said Bob, who hates the metric system.
+  “It snowed 12" overnight,” said Bob, who loathes the metric system.
   ```

 To avoid expansion and insert a "straight" quote character, precede key with